How do I afford all this? Ask a resident… >

 Creative Ways to Pay for Assisted Living

-How to Pay For Senior Living: Five Options You May Not Have Considered
+How to Afford Assisted Living: 5 Options You May Not Have Considered

-Seniors have a few different options when it comes to living arrangements, but Assisted Living is often the best choice.
-Assisted Living facilities provide seniors with the help they need with activities of daily living while also giving them the independence they crave.
+Seniors have different options when it comes to living arrangements, but assisted living is often the best choice when care services need to be included.
+Assisted living communities provide seniors with activities of daily living help while also giving them the independence they desire.

-The biggest advantages of a senior care community like Civitas Senior Living include:
+The biggest advantages of a senior care community like Civitas Senior Living’s include:

 • No property taxes

-Seniors who wish to age in place often forget about the high costs associated with modifying the home for changing mobility needs.
+However, seniors who wish to age in place often forget about the high costs of modifying the home to accommodate changing mobility needs.
 One improvement can cost anywhere from $100 to $40,000.
+And as homeowners, we know that one costly improvement could lead to several!

 Seniors and their adult children often explore traditional financing options like long-term care insurance and government assistance programs.
-However, there are also some creative ways to pay for Assisted Living that you may not have considered.
+However, there are also some creative ways to pay for assisted living and memory care that you may not have considered.

 Financing Senior Care: Creative Options Explained